AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 }
 ```

-Using the built-in COM interop or `ComWrappers` API the implementation of `IUnknown` is provided by the runtime; The above `Release()` is used for illustrative purposes and doesn't represent any actual implementation.
-The `ComWrappers` API requires consumers to provide the vtables but abstracts away the masking and pointer dispatch through helper APIs &ndash; see [`ComWrappers` tutorial][doc_wrappers_api_tutorial].
+Using the built-in COM interop or `ComWrappers` API, the implementation of `IUnknown` is provided by the runtime; the above `ReleaseImpl()` is used for illustrative purposes and doesn't represent any actual implementation.
+The `ComWrappers` API requires implementers to provide the vtables but abstracts away the masking and pointer dispatch through helper APIs&mdash;see [`ComWrappers` tutorial][doc_wrappers_api_tutorial].

-Avoiding creation of multiple wrappers is possible through a global concurrent dictionary, reader/writer lock around a normal dictionary, or another mechanism such as a `ConditionalWeakTable` depending on the desired lifetime semantics and performance requirements.
-Another option is to associate the wrapper with the managed object &ndash; the approach taken by the runtime.
+Avoiding creation of multiple wrappers is possible through a global concurrent dictionary, reader/writer lock around a normal dictionary, or another mechanism such as a `ConditionalWeakTable`; the choice would depend on the desired lifetime semantics and performance requirements.
+Another option is to associate the wrapper with the managed object&mdash;the approach taken by the runtime.
 The runtime's association process is done in the lowest levels and makes for fast access and the lowest possible overhead.
-Without the built-in COM interop or `ComWrappers` API an afordance can be provided by the user if COM interop is a high priority for user types.
+Without the built-in COM interop or `ComWrappers` API an affordance can be provided by the user if COM interop is a high priority for user types.
 A field for the wrapper could be defined in the managed definition and the manual COM interop could be enlightened with this knowledge.

 ### WinRT <a name="winrt"></a>